The Horizontal Axis Of The Hr Diagram Is: Complete Guide

 Temperature vs. Color Confusion

 One common mistake is assuming that all blue stars are hot and all red stars are cool.
-Worth adding: while this is generally true, there are exceptions.
+While this is generally true, there are exceptions.
 Some very evolved stars, like certain red giants, can have complex atmospheres that make them appear redder than their actual temperature would suggest.
-Additionally, interstellar dust can scatter blue light, making a star appear redder than it actually is And that's really what it comes down to..
+Additionally, interstellar dust can scatter blue light, making a star appear redder than it actually is.

 Assuming Spectral Type Equals Age

 Another misconception is that spectral type directly indicates age.
-Worth adding: while it's true that hotter stars tend to be younger (they burn faster), this isn't always the case.
+Which means while it's true that hotter stars tend to be younger (they burn faster), this isn't always the case.
 A star's position on the H-R diagram depends on both its mass and its evolutionary stage.
-Two stars of the same mass will follow similar evolutionary paths, but stars of different masses will evolve differently regardless of age Still holds up..
+Two stars of the same mass will follow similar evolutionary paths, but stars of different masses will evolve differently regardless of age The details matter here..

 Overlooking Subclass Numerals

 Many people focus only on the letter classification (O, B, A, etc.) and ignore the subclass numerals (0-9).
 These numerals provide important finer-scale temperature information.
-To give you an idea, an A0 star is significantly hotter than an A9 star, even though they're both classified as A-type stars But it adds up..
+Here's one way to look at it: an A0 star is significantly hotter than an A9 star, even though they're both classified as A-type stars.

 Practical Tips / What